vitalij555/bit-parser/README.md

 ### Advanced example

-Although it's not a rare case when one bit represents one "thing" in a byte, most of the time information is packed into a bytes in a more efficient way.
-For example, it is quite often to have situation when part of a byte (some of its bits located one after another) is dedicated to encode some number or a code.
-For example, we can say that bits 2-4 in a byte 2 are representing some status code.
-Now, instead of being able to encode only 3 different statuses with 3 bits we are able to encode 8 different statuses (000, 001, 010, ..
-111).
-At the same time other bits in a byte can still represent only one "thing" per bit.
+Often, protocols pack multiple bits together to represent a value.
+For example, bits 2-4 in a byte can encode a status code.
+With 3 bits you can represent 8 statuses (000, 001, 010, ...
+111), while other bits still represent a single flag.

-Having that in mind, let's consider more sophisticatyed case.
+Let's consider a more advanced case.

 Imagine we have a thermostat controller and the main module.
 Main manages temperature controller by sending it commands and obtaining back responses.
 For example, one of the responses could be represented by two bytes like following: